aleguma/kronodroid/README.md

 Log files and raw data to be uploaded soon.
 The APK files are not available due to restrictions from the original sources.
 However, the hash list of all data set samples can be provided and the files can be requested from the original sources.

+If you have any issues or requests that I can be of any help, just email alejandro.guerra@taltech.ee

 ## Important Information

 The data set is released publicly and with no other restriction than when using the dataset please cite the KronoDroid paper: